SyncfusionExamples/Creating-a-Stacked-Column-100-Chart-for-Global-Distribution-of-Cloud-Provider-Data-Centers/README.md

 This sample visualizes how to create a [stacked column 100 chart](https://www.syncfusion.com/winui-controls/charts/winui-stacked-column-100-chart) to depict the global distribution of cloud data centers.

 <img width="955" alt="Demo" src="https://github.com/SyncfusionExamples/Creating-a-Stacked-Column-100-Chart-for-Global-Distribution-of-Cloud-Provider-Data-Centers/assets/103025761/c2e99391-b6f1-41ef-bbc1-2e872f23345a">

+## Troubleshooting
+#### Path too long exception
+If you are facing a path too long exception when building this example project, close Visual Studio and rename the repository to short and build the project.

 For a step by step procedure, refer to the [Global Distribution of Cloud Provider Data Centers blog](https://www.syncfusion.com/blogs/post/winui-100-stacked-column-chart-cloud-data-centers.aspx).